dwtechnologies/concierge/README.md

 Tweaking
 -----
 There is a hack due to there is no state on the deeplens / aws side, for every detection (every frame it processes) it will fire away a open command.
-To not let the door get 20 door commands at the same time, there is a deplay / ratelimit in the code to wait for X amount of seconds after the first open command.
+To not let the trigger_open get 20 open commands at the same time, there is a deplay / ratelimit in the code to wait for X amount of seconds after the first open command.
 Default is 5 and it is defined in the file trigger_open.py as the variable open_delay_seconds

 Todo
 -----
--Include nanpy code that worked with a arduino+relay over usb in a early stage before changed device to a usb relay ...
+-Include nanpy code that worked with a arduino+relay over usb in a early stage before changed device to a usb relay -Use the person with the highest area, it looks like it gets confused with multiple persons -Trigger another lambda function that will confirm a second auth to the person to prevent any abuse by using a mask with a printed face on
+...

 Inspired by